adavarski/packer-terraform-kvm-ansible-k8s/README.md

 - ElasticSearch, LogStash, Kibana : Log aggregation, indexing and beautiful visualization

 ##### Packer
 1. Download ISO and build custom image from preseed.cfg.
-Using Qemu (free)!
+Using Qemu!

  $ packer.sh

-TODO1: add python-minimal and cloud-init to file ubuntu-xenial-nodes.tf, edit sudoers: ubuntu ALL=(ALL) NOPASSWD: ALL, add your public key to ubuntu user authorized_keys
+TODO1: add python-minimal and cloud-init to file ubuntu-xenial-nodes.tf or preceed.cfg file, setup sudoers: ubuntu ALL=(ALL) NOPASSWD: ALL, add your public key to ubuntu user authorized_keys, implement /ansible/roles/prepare/tasks into base image (install docker, k8s, and setup k8s env)

 ```
 "provisioners": [{